Karasi Bey: Background

+Former Byzantine domains in Anatolia had come under the rule of the Seljuk Sultanate of Rum and other Islamic states sometime after the Battle of Manzikert in 1071.
+The Sultan of Rum, Kaykhusraw II suffered a major defeat by the Mongol Empire at the Battle of Köse Dağ in 1243.
+The invading Mongol army further pushed Turkoman tribes to the peripheries of the peninsula, including the Byzantine frontier.
+The Karasids rose as one of the Turkish elements infiltrating the western Anatolian frontier from the east.

-The father of Karasi (or Carases as attested by Nicephorus Gregoras) was Kalam (referred to as Calames by Gregoras).
-The epitaphs of members of a certain Karasi family in Tokat dated 1415, Kutlu Melek and his son Mustafa Chelebi, tie their ancestry to the Danishmendids, a dynasty who ruled over northeastern Anatolia during the 11–12th centuries.
-Modern historians such as İsmail Hakkı Uzunçarşılı relayed the connection between the Danishmendids and the Karasids in their works.
-Claude Cahen held that the homonymy between the central Anatolian family and the dynasty in northwestern Anatolia may not be sufficient evidence for a connection.
-Clifford Edmund Bosworth described the theory connecting the dynasty to the Danishmendids as "almost certainly legendary".
-Elizabeth Zachariadou explained that while "Malik Danishmend" is a mythical remote ancestor, the rest of the names mentioned in the epitaphs are echoed in contemporary sources, with Baghdi Bey or Yaghdi Bey being the father of Kalam Shah.
-Based on a mention of "Pagdinis" by medieval writer George Pachymeres, Zachariadou stated the reading of "Yaghdi Bey" should be ignored.
+The father of Karasi (or Carases as attested by Nicephorus Gregoras) was Kalam (identified as Calames by Gregoras).
+The epitaphs of members of a Karasi family in Tokat in central Anatolia (modern-day Turkey) dated 1415, Kutlu Melek and his son Mustafa Chelebi, trace their ancestry to the Danishmendids, a dynasty that ruled northeastern Anatolia during the 11–12th centuries.
+Some historians such as İsmail Hakkı Uzunçarşılı note the connection between the Danishmendids and the Karasids in their works.
+In contrast, orientalist and historian Claude Cahen argues that the homonymy between the central Anatolian family and the Karasid dynasty in northwestern Anatolia may not be sufficient evidence for a connection.
+Historian Clifford Edmund Bosworth describes the theory connecting the dynasty to the Danishmendids as "almost certainly legendary".
+While historian Elizabeth Zachariadou agrees that "Malik Danishmend", the first Danishmendid ruler, is a remote ancestor of the Karasids, she highlights that other names mentioned in the epitaphs are echoed in earlier medieval sources.
+Based on the epitaphs, "Baghdi Bey" or "Yaghdi Bey" was the father of Kalam, who was the father of Karasi Khan.
+Zachariadou favors the reading of "Baghdi" as it aligns with Pagdinis, a ruler mentioned by the Byzantine writer George Pachymeres.

-The names of Karasi and Kalam might have been connected to two towns near Germa, Kalamos and Akarasos.
-Zachariadou highlighted Karasi is not a Turkish name and may have been taken from the name of the town he controlled, which was precedented in other Turkish emirates.
-Karasi was connected to the name "Kara Isa" by some authors, though it was rejected by Uzunçarşılı.
-The name Kalam might have been Turkish as it was precedented in Byzantine sources as the name of a tatas (godfather), who was a Christianized Turk.
+The names of Karasi and Kalam might have been connected to two towns near Germa, Akarasos and Kalamos.
+Zachariadou observes that Karasi is not a Turkish name and may have been taken from the name of the town he controlled, as was the case with other Turkish emirs, such as "Izmir oghlu".
+Karasi was connected to the name "Kara Isa" (lit.
+'Isa the Black') by some authors, though this interpretation was rejected by Uzunçarşılı.
+The name Kalam might have been Turkish as it is attested in Byzantine sources as the name of a tatas (godfather), who was a Christianized Turk.